 If you haven’t heard about Lucky Cloud Skincare, I’m so happy to introduce it to you!
-It’s a 100% vegan Scottish brand that creates handmade natural body care products in small batches to ensure they are always fresh.
-All of the products are made using plant ingredients and the packaging is recyclable.
+It’s a vegan Scottish brand that creates handmade natural body care products in small batches to ensure they are always fresh.
+All of the products are made using plant ingredients, and the packaging is recyclable.

-The delicious-looking body balm with a divine scent that smells a lot like citrus cake.
+The delicious-looking body balm with a heavenly scent that smells a lot like citrus cake.
 The ingredient list is pretty simple, containing well-known natural goodies such as apricot kernel oil, soybean oil, cocoa seed butter as well as calendula flower extract.
 Where this balm stands out to me the most is its creamy, custard-like consistency.
-Most natural body balms I’ve tried take a while to sink in, which isn’t a bad thing, but can be a tad annoying if you’re in a rush or don’t fancy standing in your bathroom for long periods of time waiting for your body moisturizer to absorb so you could get dressed.
+Most natural body balms I’ve tried take a while to sink in, which isn’t a bad thing, but can be a tad annoying if you’re in a rush or don’t fancy standing in your bathroom for extended periods of time waiting for your body moisturizer to absorb so you could get dressed.
 This is not the case with this one.
 It sinks in amazingly fast for a body balm and leaves my always-thirsty dry skin happy.

 To sum it all up, the Hydrating Body Milk would be a favorite for those with normal skin and want a light, fast-drying but still hydrating moisturizer.
 The Hydrating Body Balm, on the other hand, is far more hydrating and would benefit dry skin.

 Have you heard about Lucky Cloud Skincare?
-Which product from its range looks the most tempting to you?